This is documentation for the next version of Grafana. For the latest stable release, go to the latest version.

 - Click Install.

-Install plugin on Grafana Cloud
+Install a plugin using Grafana CLI

 Install plugins using the Grafana Helm chart